ACT NOW - HS2 rail link

 Over 10.5 hectares (26 acres) of irreplaceable ancient woodland will be lost, as well as 27 ancient and veteran trees.

-Thank you to all those who responded to the consultation on Phase 2a.
-We’re now calling on our supporters to tell Government to do more to protect ancient woods and trees from development threats like this.
+We still need our supporters to tell Government to do more to protect ancient woods and trees from development threats like this.

 Phase 2b - Problems to come?